10+ Best Grounding Techniques and Exercises to Strengthen Your Mindfulness Practice Today. In this post we will be… oh… are you still here?

 With studies pouring in on the benefits of mindfulness, psychologists’ attention is turning to why mindfulness works, and the results are fascinating.
 For example, mindfulness meditation has been shown to have therapeutic benefits in depression, anxiety, substance abuse, chronic pain and eating disorders.
 Its benefits extend out to physical features like lower blood pressure and lower cortisol levels.
 How is it that this type of practice can have these beneficial effects on such a broad range of conditions?
 A recent study by Hölzel et al. (2011) finds four central components to how mindfulness works: 1.

 Awareness of your own body has long been taught as one of the foundations of mindfulness meditation.
 The Buddha says the mindful monk finds through… Being mindful may also help with empathising with others because knowledge of the self provides insight into others.
-2. 60 Seconds to a Stress-Less Life (and a More Compassionate World) The Now Effect is based on a very simple quote from a psychiatrist and holocaust survivor named Viktor Frankl.
+2. 3.
+4. The Dalai Lama says: 60 Seconds to a Stress-Less Life (and a More Compassionate World) The Now Effect is based on a very simple quote from a psychiatrist and holocaust survivor named Viktor Frankl.